 Do you want a skincare product that is both exfoliating and moisturising?
 Then the obvious choice is skincare serums or moisturisers with lactic acid as the key ingredient.

 Derived from milk, lactic acid is among the most used skincare acids.
 It carries the moisturising element of milk, which has been widely used in skincare products for years.
 At the same time, lactic acid is a gentle exfoliant perfect for sensitive skin.
 It peels off the dead skin, eliminates hyperpigmentation, and clears fine lines without the slightest feeling of irritation or damage to the skin texture.
-And above all, it is an excellent ingredient to treat dry winter skin.
+And above all, it is an excellent ingredient to treat dry autumn or winter skin.

 #4.
 Kojic Acid: The Skin Whitening Solution